 Venue: Suntec International Convention and Exhibition Centre / Jakarta International Expo / Bangkok International Trade and Exhibition Centre

 Dates: Singapore; November 27 – 29 / Jakarta; September 24-26 / Bangkok; May 1-3

 – J-pop Summit Festival

-The J-pop Summit Festival is an yearly festival dedicated to Japanese culture held in San Francisco, California.
+The J-pop Summit Festival is a yearly festival dedicated to Japanese culture held in San Francisco, California.
 The event is dedicated to several fields such as fashion, food, art, technology and, obviously, music.
-In 2014 the ever-growing festival reached impressive numbers, with over 140,000 attendants who explored every inch of this event, that from this year on will be divided in several locations in the San Francisco bay area, including a pretty big indoor venue that will see J-pop artists perform in front of their overseas fans.
-During the last years, the J-pop Summit has seen acts such as Kyary Pamyu Pamyu and TOKYO GIRLS’ STYLE hitting the stage of the Festival and gaining a certain attention by the media, making this event an effective way to promote and launch Japanese artists in the U.S. market: Plus, meet and greet and autographing sessions will be open to fans as well.
-Be sure to check out the schedule on the website (a couple of artists have already been announced for this year) and if you’re around the area you should definitely take the chance to enjoy some artists on stage and a nice festival!
+In 2014, the ever-growing festival reached impressive numbers with over 140,000 attendants who explored every inch of this event, divided in several locations in the San Francisco bay area, including a pretty big indoor venue for music artists.
+During last years, the J-pop Summit featured acts such as Kyary Pamyu Pamyu and TOKYO GIRLS’ STYLE that hit the stage of the Festival, gaining a noticeable attention from the media, making this event an effective way to promote and launch Japanese artists in the U.S. market.
+Be sure to check out the schedule on the website, and if you’re around the area, you should definitely take the chance to enjoy this festival!